dream-num/univer.ai/packages/docs/src/content/docs/en-us/guides/plugins/sheets/sheets-formula.md

 3. Formula Descriptions

     `SUMIF` belongs to the `math` category, and the description is in [packages/sheets-formula/src/services/function-list/math.ts](https://github.com/dream-num/univer/blob/dev/packages/sheets-formula/src/services/function-list/math.ts), which manages all functions in the `math` category.

+    Most function names already have basic description structure.
+It is recommended to modify them based on this foundation.
+If a function is not present, add it to the end.

     Requirements: